binaryage/site/readme.md

 ### Deployment

 Just push your changes to GitHub.
 [GitHub Pages](//pages.github.com) will do the deployment automatically.
 Don't forget to push submodules first if you have modified some shared stuff.

+### Update from remote

+If you want to get incrementally to remote state without doing `rake init`, you may reset your repo to remote state via `rake reset`. **This will destroy your local changes!!!**.

+Alternatively you may always use your git-fu to non-destructively pull from remotes (`git submodule` is your friend).